oauth-wg/draft-ietf-oauth-status-list/draft-looker-oauth-jwt-cwt-status-list.md

 5. The JWT MAY contain an "exp" (expiration time) claim that conveys when it is considered expired by its issuer.

+6. The JWT MAY contain a "ttl" (time to live) claim that conveys the maximum amount of time that the JWT may be cached by a client before a fresh copy is retrieved

-6. The JWT MAY contain other claims.
+7. The JWT MAY contain other claims.

-7. The JWT MUST be digitally signed using an asymmetric cryptographic algorithm.
+8. The JWT MUST be digitally signed using an asymmetric cryptographic algorithm.
 Relying parties MUST reject the JWT if it is using a Message Authentication Code (MAC) algorithm.
 Relying parties MUST reject JWTs with an invalid signature.

-8. Relying parties MUST reject JWTs that are not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.
+9. Relying parties MUST reject JWTs that are not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.

 ~~~ ascii-art